So far everything we’ve touched with flexbox has used the rule flex: 1

 See the Pen flex-alignment example by TheOdinProject (@TheOdinProjectExamples) on CodePen.

-There’s more for you to learn in the reading below, but at this point surely you can see how immensely useful flexbox is.
-Using just the properties we’ve already covered you could already put together some impressive layouts!
+There’s more for you to learn in the reading below, but at this point you can surely see how immensely useful flexbox is.
+With just the properties we’ve already covered, you could already put together some impressive layouts!

 Take your time going through the reading.
 There will be some review of the items we’ve already covered here, but it goes into more depth and touches on a few things that haven’t been mentioned yet.
 Don’t stress too much about trying to memorize every little detail yet; just code along with the examples and do your best to internalize everything that is possible with flexbox.
 You’ll have to reach for these resources again once you get to the practice exercises, but that’s perfectly acceptable.
 The more you use this stuff the better it will stick in your mind… and you will be using it constantly.
 Have fun!